On This Page

 Active-duty service members can receive counseling services from several additional sources as well.
 Installation chaplains provide pastoral counseling at military bases.
 Combat stress control teams are made up of mental health professionals who provide mental health interventions in the field.

 You can also use insurance to get the care you need.
-TRICARE covers counseling services at military treatment facilities as well as at civilian mental health programs that accept TRICARE.
+TRICARE covers counseling services at military treatment facilities and civilian mental health programs that accept TRICARE.
 (It’s important to note that TRICARE only covers services that fall under the definition of medical counseling, or counseling for the purpose of treating one or more diagnosed mental health conditions.)

 If you're a veteran with a diagnosed mental health condition, you have many options for mental health care at the VA.